 Heavy metals become toxic when they cannot be metabolized by the body and accumulate in various body tissues resulting in health issues.
 Children’s exposure to heavy metals is of even greater concern because children are not little adults.
 Other differences include:

 - Infants and children are still growing and developing

 - Internal organs such as the kidneys are still developing and maturing

 - Types and variety of foods consumed are usually different than adults, especially with young children

 - Ability to absorb and excrete pesticides are different

 - Certain behaviors of children such as playing on floors or lawns or putting objects into the mouth increase exposure as compared to adults

-Even though many baby formula brands hide behind the fact that these elements are naturally occurring in the environment, here at Nature’s One, we still don’t believe they should have any place in your child’s food.
-We truly understand the importance of nourishing your child with a formula containing nutritionally superior and pure ingredients.
+Here at Nature’s One, we believe in reducing your child’s exposure to heavy metals.
+We truly understand the importance of nourishing your child with a formula that contains trusted ingredients.
 Our formulas tested “Best in Class” for purity and nutrition when compared to popular baby formulas sold in the USA.
 Testing was completed by the Clean Label Project, an independent third party nonprofit organization dedicated to educating consumers to the real facts behind a brand.
 We are committed to giving you our best, and that we pledge to you.

 ATSDR offers suggestions on how to avoid heavy metals in the environment.
-This agency provides information on all the heavy metals and can be found at https://www.atsdr.cdc.gov/mrls/index.asp.
 The Centers for Disease Control and Prevention’s website also offers tips for parents on avoiding lead poisoning.